List of Playboy Playmates of 1979: August

 Dorothy Stratten (February 28, 1960 - August 14, 1980) was a Canadian model and actress.
 Stratten found fame as the Playboy Playmate of the Month for August 1979 and subsequently Playmate of the Year for 1980.
 Stratten is remembered for the circumstances of her murder at age 20 by her estranged husband, an act that was the basis of two motion pictures.

 September

 Vicki McCarty Iovine (born Vicki Ann McCarty; January 13, 1954) is an American model, writer, and lawyer.

 She is a former member of the board of directors of the Special Olympics, as well as a former television producer and radio talk show host.
 She was Playboy magazine's Playmate of the Month for its September 1979 issue and was photographed by Arny Freytag.
-She is separated from her husband, record producer and founder of Interscope Records Jimmy Iovine.
-They have four children.
+She was divorced from her first husband, record producer and founder of Interscope Records Jimmy Iovine, with whom she has four children.
+In May 2014, she married David Coiro.
 She has published several books pertaining to pregnancy and parenthood under the brand of Girlfriends' Guides, as well as Best Friends' Guides.